URI Parser and Builder

 //);

-If you need to resolve your URI in the context of a Base URI the resolve
+If you need to resolve your URI in the context of a Base URI the resolve public static method will let you

 a base URI which must be absolute, the URI will then be resolved using the base URI.

-$components = UriString::resolve('"/foo", "https://example.com");
+$components = UriString::resolve("/foo", "https://example.com");

 //returns "https://example.com/foo"